tonethar/IGME-330-Spring-2022/projects/p1-final.md

 ## I. Requirements

-1) Everything from the prevous checkpoints is still required - 4 pages (and probabbly one mpore for this version), global navigations system, uses Bulma, uses a web service or data source and so on.
+1) Everything from the prevous checkpoints is still required - 4 pages (and probably one more for this version if you are using Firebase), global navigations system, uses Bulma, uses a web service or data source and so on.

 2) Every time the user clicks the search button, this App page WILL automatically save the last term searched by the user and the third control's UI *state* in the browser's `localStorage` - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
     - we are going to test this capability by typing in a search term, changing a value of the 3rd control, doing a search, and then closing the browser window.
 When we re-open the window, the user's last search term must be visible, and the rest of the UI should be in the same *state*